Clone the repository

 pixi run docs-serve

-Tagging Pull Requests
+Labelling Pull Requests

 Every pull request should have a label so it lands in the right section of the release notes.
+Labels are applied automatically based on the branch name prefix:

-🐛 Bug Fixes bug
+fix/ type: bug 🐛 Bug Fixes

 Use skip-changelog to exclude a PR from the release notes entirely.